North American Interfraternity Conference: Educational programming

 The Jon Williamson Futures Quest brings together the newest members of the fraternity community.
-In order to participate, these men will have joined a fraternity in the previous year.
-The curriculum of Futures Quest is designed to allow the participants to begin their fraternal journey in a very positive way and builds an awareness of the vast scope of the opportunities that are available to each of them.
-During the experience, these men will identify a personal action plan for what he wants to accomplish during his years in college and beyond.
+To participate, these men will have joined a fraternity in the previous year.
+The curriculum of Futures Quest is designed to allow the participants to begin their fraternal journey in a very positive way and build an awareness of the vast scope of the opportunities that are available to each of them.
+During the experience, these men will identify a personal action plan for what they want to accomplish during their years in college and beyond.
 The participants leave the program with a feeling of confidence and their self-esteem is affirmed.
-This in turn positively influences the fraternities as these men assume the leadership positions.
+This in turn positively influences the fraternities as these men assume leadership positions.

 The most important aspect of the fraternal experience may be the need to invite new members to join a fraternity each year.
 As a result, the NIC offers a program to its members that teaches participants new skills in recruitment and focuses on the positive aspects of membership.
 The Recruitment Program is one of the most important programs offered by the NIC.
-Not only does it ensure that membership in fraternities will continue, it also teaches vital skills that each participant can use beyond the fraternal experience.
+Not only does it ensure that membership in fraternities will continue, but it also teaches vital skills that each participant can use beyond the fraternal experience.
 The program makes the direct statement, "If you want to recruit me, then you better have a plan."
 The goal of the program is that every participant has a plan of action for their recruitment goals.

 Programs are offered for alumni members of fraternities as well.
 Vital to the success of the undergraduate chapters, is the importance of having chapter advisors and alumni mentors.
 The Alumni Academy is an opportunity for alumni members of fraternities to identify ways to serve the fraternity as a chapter advisor, house corporation member, and/or mentor.
 In addition, the alumni are re-educated about the purpose of fraternity in the lives of young men and the newer aspects of the fraternity experience in today's society.
 Finally, the academy forms a community from among the alumni boards that are on each campus.
 It brings together the alumni role models, getting them to solve campus issues while recognizing the effectiveness of teamwork.

 The NIC is always seeking ways in which it may develop new initiatives to enhance the work of its member organizations.
 In 2000, the NIC received a $750,000 cooperative grant from the National Highway Traffic Safety Administration.
 This signaled the beginning of efforts to reach into the college community and have students determine the best course of action to take to deal with the number one issue on college campuses - alcohol.
-The Alcohol Summit is designed to bring together a coalition of students to discuss alcohol issues and create lasting outcomes to address the effects of alcohol and high risk drinking behaviors.
+The Alcohol Summit is designed to bring together a coalition of students to discuss alcohol issues and create lasting outcomes to address the effects of alcohol and high-risk drinking behaviors.